junxian428/HTB_Certified_Junior_Cybersecurity_Associate/7. Introduction to Windows Command Line/3. Getting Help/README.md

 We can see from the GIF above that our terminal was packed, and we issued the cls command providing us with a blank slate.

 <h3>History</h3>

+Previously, we expanded upon clearing the output from the Command Prompt session using cls.
+Although that information has been cleared from the screen's output, we can still retrieve the commands that were run up to that point.
+This is due to a nifty feature built into the Command Prompt known as Command History.

+Command history is a dynamic thing.
+It allows us to view previously ran commands in our Command Prompt's current active session.
+To do this, CMD provides us with several different methods of interacting with our command history.
+For example, we can use the arrow keys to move up and down through our history, the page up and page down keys, and if working on a physical Windows host, you can use the function keys to interact with your session history.
+The last way we can view our history is by utilizing the command doskey /history.
+Doskey is an MS-DOS utility that keeps a history of commands issued and allows them to be referenced again.

+<h3>doskey /history</h3>

+C:\htb> doskey /history

+systeminfo

+ipconfig /all

+cls

+ipconfig /all

+systeminfo

+cls

+history

+help

+doskey /history

+ping 8.8.8.8

+doskey /history

+From the output provided above, we can view a list of commands that were run before our original command.
+This is important and incredibly useful, especially if you are constantly clearing your screen and need to rerun a previous command to collect its output.
+Interacting and viewing all previously run commands will save you extra time, energy, and heartache.

+<h3>Useful Keys & Commands for Terminal History</h3>